iconify/documentation/documents/pages/implementations/react/disable-cache.md

 # Iconify for React function: disableCache

-`include notices/react-with-api`

-This tutorial is part of [Iconify for React with API functions tutorial](./index.md#functions).
+This tutorial is part of [Iconify for React functions tutorial](./index.md#functions).

 `include implementations/functions/cache/intro-disable`